Define Profiles and Stereotypes

 default stereotype for the

-ProjectComponent stereotype is applied to the root architecture.
-Thus,
+ProjectComponentstereotype is automatically applied to the root architecture.

-all new components in the architecture model assume the
+ElectricalComponentstereotype is automatically applied to all new components in the architecture model.

 Profiles and stereotypes are used to apply custom metadata on the architecture model elements.
 Element styling is an additional visual cue that indicates applied stereotypes.